Hashtag Web3 / Updated

 }

-To run these tests, you would simply run forge test in your terminal.
+To execute the tests, run forge test in your terminal.

 Getting Started with Foundry